Home » Dish Type » One Pot Meal » Stir Fried Rice Cake Shanghai-Style

 Preparations:

-1. Cut the pork across the grain into thin slices and place into a bowl.
+• Cut the pork across the grain into thin slices and place into a bowl.
 It is easier to slice the pork when it is in a semi-frozen state.
-See notes for more tips
+See notes for more tips.

-2. After done with pork slices, let it sit to get a little softer while doing other preparation.
+• After done with the pork slices, let them sit to get a little softer while doing other preparation.

-7. Add everything under "For Marinating the Pork" into the pork slices, the naturally aged soy sauce, Shaoxing wine, Zhenjiang vinegar, freshly ground white pepper, and arrowroot flour, mix well.
+• Rinse the pork slices under running water, and gently squeeze the extra water out.
+Add everything under "For Marinating the Pork" into the pork slices, the naturally aged soy sauce, Shaoxing wine, Zhenjiang vinegar, ginger powder, sugar, and arrowroot flour, and mix well.
 Set aside.

 Rice Cake Stir-Fry: